-Bill is a leader in HMB’s Technology practice and a partner in the firm’s Litigation Group.
-He focuses his practice on complex commercial litigation, counseling on data privacy, cyber-security and related intellectual property issues, business divorces and litigation avoidance counseling.
+Bill is Chair of the firm’s Litigation Group and a leader in HMB’s Technology practice and Insurance Advisory practice.
+He focuses his practice on complex commercial litigation, insurance, counseling on data privacy, cyber-security and related intellectual property issues, business divorces and litigation avoidance counseling.

 With extensive litigation experience, Bill is a valuable asset in counseling companies and individuals that seek to assess, manage and/or eliminate potential liability risks.
 He is an accomplished trial attorney who regularly handles highly sensitive “business divorces” and other complicated litigation matters, including matters involving alleged data theft and misappropriation of trade secrets.Read More